krasimir/google-groups-messanger/README.md

 1. Copy `example.cloudbuild.yaml` to `cloudbuild.yaml` and replace the placeholders.
 2. Run `yarn deploy` (Of course you should have `gcloud` CLI already working)

+---

+P.S.
+You may need to make your Google account a manager of the group.
+This has nothing to do with the automation here.
+It's just a weird (maybe) bug and every new post falls into the "pending conversations" folder of the group.